Flights to Launceston (LST)

 Getting around Launceston

 The best way to get around central Launceston is by bicycle or on foot, with plenty of cycling and walking tracks.
-There’s also taxis or Metro, car rentals, Launceston's major city and suburban public transport provider.
+There’s also taxis, Metro, car rentals and public transport.
 There is also a free tourist bus, which is a great way to see the major sites of the city such as the Queen Victoria Museum.
 For longer trips throughout the state, Tassielink Transit and Redline Coaches operate an extensive timetable to most major Tasmanian towns.